Community Health Services Development (CHSD)

 The Community Health Services Development (CHSD) project is a community health needs assessment process that helps Montana Critical Access Hospitals (CAHs) engage members of their rural community, identify and measure the community’s health needs, recognize potential gaps in healthcare services, and develop specific strategies to prioritize and address the health needs that were identified during the CHSD process.

-Practice Operations National Database (POND)
+Practice Operations National Database (POND) and LAKE RHC QI Project

 Visit the MT Flex Program's website for more information and to enroll your health center.